IUcommonground/commonground/content/screenings/index.md

 Changelog’s composition is sometimes wonky and misaligned, refractive with information and reflections, edited with the impatient cuts of a Youtube vlog, accented by the palpable clacking of keyboard keys.
 Rather than simply emulate the chaos of the internet, I want the audience to feel what it feels like to exist online.
 There is chaos and there is also solitude and quiet and remnants of memory.
 All while keys click.

 **Jack Bassett**, “Kuehnert Dairy” (2024) *Indiana University, Bloomington*
 > In Fort Wayne, Indiana for the last 125 years, the Kuehnert Family has bottled endless memories and gallon after gallon of milk.
 Now a new generation of Kuehnert Dairy Farmers have taken over things and have added a direct cow-to-consumer means of enjoyment.
 Entitled: “The Milk House”, the family’s new venture provides milk lovers with calcium-protein-rich natural dairy creations sold on the site the milk came from.
 Milk, Cheese, Butter, Ice Cream, and more are made from Kuehnert cows.
 The fifth-generation owner: Andrew Kuehnert aims to continue to grow agritourism with his family farm through the Milk House.
 The Kuehnert’s and their 300-plus cows are bringing in visitors to see how their operation works and tasting the farm’s dairy creations.
-This dairy showcases hows to illustrate the moo-ivng message of how hard work, passion, and reimagining a family tradition can keep a pillar business alive for the next generation.
+This dairy showcases hows to illustrate the moo-ving message of how hard work, passion, and reimagining a family tradition can keep a pillar business alive for the next generation.

 **Adam Ritchie Carroll**, “Mundane” (2024) *Indiana University, Bloomington*
 >Is it a routine or mundanity?
 How does your daily life play out, how do you pass the time?